 - Open the cans when they are cooled down.
 Transfer the dulce de leche into airtight container, mix in the salt and vanilla extract (don't skip this) until combined.
 Refrigerate until cold and ready to use.

-- Place 2 tablespoons of dulce de leche into each tart shell (the amount will depend on how big your tart shells are)
+- Place 2 tablespoons of dulce de leche into each tart shell (the amount will depend on how big your tart shells are) If you are using a 9 inch tart pan, spread the entire can of dulce de leche in an even layer over the cooled crust.

 - See storage in notes below